Troutbeck (horse): 1907: four-year-old season

 Troutbeck remained in training as a four-year-old in 1907.
 In the Coronation Cup at Epsom in June he finished second to The White Knight with Polymelus in third.
 He faced The White Knight again in the Ascot Gold Cup over 2 1/2 miles but finished unplaced.
 In July at Lingfield he was beaten by the three-year-old Wool Winder in a two-horse race for the valuable Lingfield Park Plate, conceding 24 pounds to the winner.
 He was retired from racing shortly afterwards.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Troutbeck an "inferior" winner of the St Leger.

 Stud record

 Troutbeck began his stud career in England at an initial advertised fee of £49.
 After standing for several years in England he was sold for 460 guineas in 1917 and was exported to the United States in January 1920.
 He had little success as a sire of winner in either location.
 Troutbeck died in 1930.

+Pedigree

+Troutbeck is inbred 4D x 5D to the stallion Thormanby, meaning that he appears fourth generation and fifth generation (via Rouge Rose) on the dam side of his pedigree.